Speculative Fiction: A Genre of Imagination, Fear, and Hope

 Whether it’s haunted houses, cursed objects, or encounters with angels and demons, supernatural fiction blurs the line between reality and the unknown.

-The subgenres
+The Subgenres

 Depending on the structure of the story, some may fall into multiple genres.
 Each has distinctive traits that define its thematic concerns and stylistic methods: